qeeqbox/authentication-bypass/README.md

 - Insecure APIs: Vulnerabilities in application programming interfaces (APIs) that manage authentication can be exploited, such as weak API keys or missing input validation.

 ## Impacts of Authentication Bypass Attacks
-Successful Authentication Bypass attacks can lead to:
 - Unauthorized Access: Attackers can access sensitive data and perform actions they are not authorized to carry out.
 - Data Theft: Sensitive information, such as user credentials, financial data, and personal information, can be stolen.
 - Privilege Escalation: Attackers can gain higher privileges within the system, leading to more significant breaches.
 - System Compromise: Entire systems or networks can be compromised, resulting in widespread damage.

 ## Mitigation Strategies for Preventing Authentication Bypass Attacks
-To prevent Preventing Authentication attacks:
 - Secure Coding Practices: Adhere to secure coding standards and best practices to avoid common vulnerabilities, including SQL injection and cross-site scripting (XSS).
 - Input Validation: Validate all user inputs on both the client and server sides to ensure they conform to expected formats and values.
 - Parameterized Queries: Utilize parameterized queries or prepared statements to safeguard against SQL injection attacks.